Updated: May 26, 2021

-This Easter weekend I would like to examine the resurrection of Jesus Christ and consider some of the evidence that Jesus is risen!
+This weekend in which we remember Christ’s suffering, crucifixion and resurrection, I would like to examine the resurrection of Jesus Christ and consider some of the evidence that Jesus is risen!

 The resurrection of Jesus has probably been the single greatest factor that has led modern skeptics to turn and accept Jesus’ claims.

 Former atheist Simon Greenleaf was one such skeptic.
 He was co-founder of Harvard University and the author of a book upon which much of our justice system was built.
 After studying the resurrection of Jesus Christ as an atheist, Greenleaf converted to Christianity and argued that the resurrection of Jesus was the most reliable fact of ancient history.
 In his book Testimony of the Evangelists, Greenleaf argues that in using the rules of evidence administered in court, one could prove Jesus rose again.
 1

 Another skeptic, Sir Lionel Luckhoo is known to many, including Guinness Book of World Records, as the world’s greatest lawyer.
 Not only was he knighted twice by Queen Elizabeth, but he also won 245 consecutive murder cases as a defense attorney.
 He was one of the brightest intellectual minds of the twentieth century.
 Upon examining the evidence of the resurrection of Jesus from the perspective of an attorney, Luckhoo stated:

 “I have spent more than forty-two years as a defense trial lawyer appearing in many parts of the world and am still in active practice.
 I have been fortunate to secure a number of successes in jury trials and I say unequivocally the evidence for the Resurrection of Jesus Christ is so overwhelming that it compels acceptance by proof which leaves absolutely no room for doubt.”2